truenas/middleware/docs/userguide/truenas_sharing.rst

 Once you have a volume, create at least one share so that the storage is accessible by the other computers in your network.
 The type of share you create depends upon the operating system(s) running in your network, your security requirements, and expectations for network transfer speeds.

+Beginning with version 9.3, TrueNAS® provides an :ref:`Initial Configuration Wizard` for creating shares.
+The Wizard will automatically create the correct type of dataset and permissions for the type of share, set the default permissions for the share type, and start the service needed by the share.
+It is recommended to use the Wizard to create shares, fine-tune the share settings using the instructions in the rest of this chapter if needed, then to fine-tune the default permissions from the client operating system to meet the requirements of the network.

 .. note:: shares are created to provide and control access to an area of storage.
 Before creating your shares, it is recommended to make a list of the users that will need access to storage data, which operating systems these users are using, whether or not all users should have the same permissions to the stored data, and whether or not these users should authenticate before accessing the data.
 This information can help you determine which type of share(s)